devodriqroberts/Resume-Customization-Pipeline/README.md

 ## Project Overview

 The Automated Resume Tailoring Tool streamlines the process of tailoring your LaTeX-based resume for different job applications.
-By leveraging the OpenAI API, this tool takes a job description as input and generates a personalized `.tex` file and a compiled `.pdf`.
+By leveraging the OpenAI API, this tool takes a job description from a URL as input and generates a personalized `.tex` file and a compiled `.pdf`.

 ## Features

 - **Resume Customization**: Automatically modify your LaTeX resume based on the job description for the specific role.
+- **PDF Extraction**: Downloads the job description as a PDF and extracts the text content.
 - **LaTeX Compilation**: Generates a tailored `.tex` file and compiles it into a PDF.
 - **Organized File Structure**: Manages input and output files, including auxiliary LaTeX files, for clean and easy access.